According to a study, Mars may be too small to hold onto large amounts of water — essential for life to thrive on the Red Planet.

 Potassium is a moderately volatile element, but scientists decided to use it as a kind of tracer for more volatile elements and compounds, such as water.
-The team measured the potassium isotope compositions of 20 previously confirmed Martian meteorites, selected to be representative of the bulk silicate composition of the red planet.
+The team measured the potassium isotope compositions of 20 previously confirmed Martian meteorites, which were selected to represent the red planet’s bulk silicate composition.

-Using this approach, the researchers determined that Mars lost more potassium and other volatiles than Earth during its formation, but retained more of this volatiles than the moon and asteroid 4-Vesta, two much smaller and drier bodies than Earth and Mars.
+Using this approach, the researchers determined that Mars lost more potassium and other volatiles than Earth during its formation but retained more of these volatiles than the moon and asteroid 4-Vesta, two much smaller and drier bodies than Earth and Mars.

 The researchers found a well-defined correlation between body size and potassium isotopic composition.

 “It’s indisputable that there used to be liquid water on the surface of Mars, but how much water in total Mars once had is hard to quantify through remote sensing and rover studies alone,” Wang said.
 “There are many models out there for the bulk water content of Mars.
 In some of them, early Mars was even wetter than the Earth.
 We don’t believe that was the case.”

 The researchers noted that the findings also have implications for the search for life on other planets besides Mars.